KooiInc/typeofAnything/README.md

-# type check *any ECMAScript thing*

-ECMAscript (ES) can be a bitch when it comes to (determining) the type of variables.
-Sometimes `typeof`/`instanceof`/`constructor` etc. will just not give the results one needs.

-On the other hand dynamic typing offers so much more than static typing.
-Replacing ES with the `typeScript` superset is cumbersome and restricting (to say te least).

-There are moments where one wants to be more certain that a variable is of the type one actually needs.
+# typeofAnything

-So here is this little module/library.
-It tries to provide functionality to determine a type of ... well, *anything your throw at it*.
+A little ES20xx module to determine the type of ... well, *anything one throws at it*.

 The code is available as an ESM module, as a browser script and as a browser script containing a factory function.